-Literacy and Numeracy SAC provisions
+Co-requisite SAC provisions

-The Special Assessment Conditions provisions available for the assessment of Literacy and Numeracy and Te reo Matatini me te Pāngarau
+The Special Assessment Conditions provisions available for the assessment of Literacy and Numeracy and Te Reo Matatini me te Pāngarau

 Special Assessment Conditions (SAC) provide extra support for otherwise capable students in addressing various barriers to achievement in assessments.